llwg/trip1/japan.md

 i initially bought My Umbrella to use as a Parasol.
 I was thinking in the back of my head for a while whether to buy one or not. here were my concerns:

 1. i dont wanna carry that around with me for rest of entire trip
 2. I think my surroundings in Life seemed to suggest that using a Parasol was a Feminine concept i.e. Not Very For Those That Identified Themself as an "Male".
-For example, i remembered that there is "Parasol Lady" NPCs in Pocket-monster Video games, but no "Parasol Lady". also most of the people carrying around Parasols i saw was Females.
+For example, i remembered that there is "Parasol Lady" NPCs in Pocket-monster Video games, but no "Parasol NotLady". also most of the people carrying around Parasols i saw was Females.

 here is how i resolved my concerns